Duluth, Georgia: Geography

 Duluth is located in the northeastern section of the Atlanta metropolitan area.
 Approximately 25 mi from Downtown Atlanta, the city lies in the west-central section of Gwinnett County, bounded to the north by the Chattahoochee River (which also acts as the county line), northeast by Suwanee, south by unincorporated land, and west by Berkeley Lake.
+Sometimes, though, the area in Fulton County that is very near the city is considered Duluth as well.

 Unincorporated portions of Forsyth County use a Duluth ZIP code despite being outside Duluth city limits in a different county.
 A significant part of the nearby city of Johns Creek in Fulton County shares at least one ZIP code with Duluth.

 Duluth has a humid subtropical climate (Cfa.)
 The monthly averages range from 41.0 °F in January to 78.3° in July.
 The local hardiness zone is 7b.

 Demographics

-2020 census

 As of the 2020 United States census, there were 31,873 people, 11,202 households, and 7,634 families residing in the city.